 Police said they had found synthetic cannabis known as "spice" in their car.

 The three men, all 25, signed documents in Arabic they did not understand after being threatened with guns, the charity, Reprieve, said.

-The men, who deny a charge of "consumption and possession with intent to distribute" in relation to the cannabis, are due in court for their first trial hearing on Thursday.'So scared'
+The men, who deny a charge of "consumption and possession with intent to distribute" in relation to the cannabis, are due in court for their first trial hearing on Thursday.

 They have spent seven months in custody pending trial.

 Reprieve lawyer Marc Calcutt said the men could face up to four years in prison if convicted of consumption, or between 10-15 years if convicted of possession.

 "Under certain circumstances they could be sentenced to death", he added.